stfc/PSyclone/lib/profiling/template/README.md

 ```

 In order to link this library with your application, you must provide
-its location as include path (so that the module file is found),
+its location as an include path (so that the module file is found),
 and specify the library at link time:

 ```sh